This post may contain affiliate links. Please read our privacy policy.

 Notes

-To julienne vegetable is to cut them into very slender little sticks, like very thin matchsticks.
-This term is usually used with firmer vegetables, such as carrots, beets or zucchini.
+To julienne vegetables is to cut them into very slender little sticks, like very thin matchsticks.
+This term is usually used with firmer vegetables, such as carrots, beets, or zucchini.

 Nutrition